 Foods that help

 Adding seeds like chia to your diet will provide the crunch with the needed nutrition.
 Pumpkin seeds contain magnesium, which can ward off the headaches.
 The magnesium can boost serotonin levels, the feel good hormone we discussed earlier.
 Baked beans, minus the salt, also do just that.
 When it’s time to rest, grab some popcorn and indulge in your favorite show on Netflix.
 Add omega-3 to your diet by tossing flax seeds on your platter.
 Taking calcium supplements and low fat dairy is advisable.
-Eating fibrous foods can help relieve indigestion.
+Eating fibrous foods can help relieve indigestion and provide PMS relief.
 Fiber also binds to the estrogen and gets it out of the body thereby maintaining hormonal balance.

 Medication and home remedies

 Clean your cell phone regularly to prevent bacteria from coming in contact with the face.
 Anxiety can increase stress levels.
-Stress in turn increases the intensity of PMS symptoms.
+Stress in turn increases the intensity of types of PMS symptoms.
 Easing stress can significantly mitigate the PMS symptoms.

 Some days you just have to create your own sunshine.
 Hope this helps.
 Choose Nua and let us send you exactly what you need and when you need it so you can have a stress-free period.